A new 2-in-1 antibiotic against high priority superbugs

 Three phase I clinical trials were performed on a total of 90 healthy volunteers to evaluate the safety and pharmacology of DNV3837.
 The results raised no safety concerns, and the prodrug was found to be efficiently converted into its active form, DNV3681.
 The antibiotic then crossed the gastrointestinal barrier and accumulated in the intestinal lumen, demonstrating its ability to precisely target the site of infection.
 Importantly, one trial performed on 12 healthy volunteers who received intravenous DNV3837 for 5 consecutive days showed a clear overall decrease in gram-positive bacteria in stool samples after infusion, suggesting an efficacy in vivo against Clostridioides difficile, without affecting the gut microbiota, which was fully restored between days 12 and 19.
 Following these promising preclinical and clinical data, DNV3837 was granted the Qualified Infectious Disease Product (QIDP) designation and Fast Track status by the US Food and Drug Administration (FDA) for accelerated product development .

 DNV3837 has now entered a multicenter phase II clinical trial to evaluate its efficacy, safety and pharmacokinetics in 40 patients with moderate to severe Clostridioides difficile gastrointestinal infections (NCT03988855).
-Thanks to clinicians and patients, the clinical trial still runs in the United States despite the COVID-19 pandemic and preliminary results are still expected by S1 2021.
+Thanks to clinicians and patients, the clinical trial still runs in the United States despite the COVID-19 pandemic.

 Cassini, A., Plachouras, D., Eckmanns, T., Abu Sin, M., Blank, H.-P., Ducomble, T., Haller, S., Harder, T., Klingeberg, A., Sixtensson, M., Velasco, E., Weiß, B., Kramarz, P., Monnet, D. L., Kretzschmar, M. E., & Suetens, C. (2016).
 Burden of Six Healthcare-Associated Infections on European Population Health: Estimating Incidence-Based Disability-Adjusted Life Years through a Population Prevalence-Based Modelling Study.
 PLOS Medicine, 13(10), e1002150.